-- 1. The reinsurer is insolvent and the cedant does not expect payment of any of the amounts due under the reinsurance contract: - 2.
+- 1. The reinsurer is insolvent and the cedant does not expect payment of any of the amounts due under the reinsurance contract; - 2.
 There is some settlement or adjudication of the reinsurance contract, or liquidation of the reinsurer's assets, such that only a portion of amounts due will be paid or payments of the amounts due are limited to fixed amounts or some other formula; or - 3.
 The cedant can reliably measure the amount of reinsurance recovery that it will not receive as a result of the event.

-In addition, objective evidence that may indicate consideration of ceded reinsurance asset impairment could include the following situations:
+In addition, objective evidence that may indicate consideration of coded recusurance asset impairment could include the following situations:

-- 1. Contractual payments or other terms have not been met (breach of contract); - 2.
-The reinsurer will likely enter bankruptcy or other financial reorganization and this event will cause a loss of contractual cash flows; - 3.
-The reinsurer has been downgraded by a major rating agency6; - 4.
-The reinsurer is closed to new business6; - 5.
-Financial results have deteriorated; and - 6.
-National or local economic conditions correlate with reinsurer defaults.
+- 1. Contractual payments or other terms have not been set (breach contract); - 2.
+The reinsurer will likely enter bankruptcy or other fine cial r organization and this event will cause a loss of contractual cash flows; - 3.
+The reinsurer has been downgraded by a pajor hair agency6; - 4.
+The reinsurer is closed to new business6, - 5.
+Financial results have deteriorated; - 6.
+National or local economic onditions a rrelate with reinsurer defaults.

-If one or more of the above occur, these negative attributes are assessed to determine if they are temporary or will not have an impact on future cash flows.
-This assessment also considers any collateral or credit enhancements that apply.
-If the determination is that the negative attributes are temporary or will not have an impact on future cash flows, the reinsurance asset is not impaired.
-If this is not the case, the reinsurance asset is considered to be impaired and an impairment loss is determined and recognized in the income statement.
+If one or more of the above occur, these regative attributes are assessed to determine if they are temporary or will not have an inject on future cash flows.
+This assessment also considers any collateral or credit enhance tensor an apply.
+If the determination is that the negative attributes are temporary or will not have an appact on future cash flows, the reinsurance asset is not impaired.
+If this is not the case, the recognition in the income statement.

-The likelihood that the cedant will not receive all amounts due it under the terms of the reinsurance contract is also a consideration.
+The likelihood that the collant will not receive all amounts due it under the terms of the reinsurance contract is also a consideration.
 Normally, a reinsurer is expected to pay all of the amounts due under the contract, and the cedant can recognize those amounts as assets.
 IFRS 4 does not require a reduction for the impairment of a reinsurance asset without such objective evidence and the ability of the entity to reliably estimate the amount of the reduction.
 However, IFRS 4 does not prohibit a cedant from reporting a reinsurance asset at a reduced value based on the cedant's assessment of the credit risk or if following the entity's prior accounting policy.